Restoring Life-Giving Water to Chiwaukee Prairie

 As the restoration matures, the land will offer more and more habitat for monarch butterflies and other pollinators through reestablishment of native prairie cover.
 These pollinators help ensure the human food supply and the native plants they rely on also help to keep more water on this property, allowing it to infiltrate into the ground, replenishing the supply of groundwater.
 This will increase the supply of clean drinking water for people, ease flooding downstream and feed the springs that are vital to the health of the adjoining Chiwaukee Prairie State Natural Area.

-“I hope the successes we’re seeing here inspire others to restore their own properties—even pocket prairies on city lots,” says Judge, “because small footprints of habitat can make a big difference and our site’s recent visitors and new residents have been a truly powerful vindication that if you restore the land, wildlife will come back.”
+“I hope the successes we’re seeing here inspire others to restore their own properties—even pocket prairies on city lots,” says Brian Miner, Southeast Wisconsin Land Steward, “because small footprints of habitat can make a big difference and our site’s recent visitors and new residents have been a truly powerful vindication that if you restore the land, wildlife will come back.”